 Some 30 such ore waggons were done to this style for the GML line.
 They have all since been converted back to conventional rotary style gondola ore waggons but still carry the weld markings and are numbered from 8400 to 8430.

-BHP Billiton has a fleet of tank waggons to convey fuel oil from their Nelson Point yard and rail operations facility to their Mt.
-Whaleback mining operation at Newman.
+BHP has a fleet of tank waggons to convey diesel fuel oil from their Nelson Point facility to the Mount Whaleback mining operation at Newman.

 The tank waggon fleet also has a water tank numbered 0001, one of two such tanks built by Comeng NSW in 1970 with 82,000 litre capacity, the other tank 0002 was converted to a weed spray tank, then later to fuel tank 0002.

-Comeng NSW also built six 82,000 litre fuel tank waggon between 1970 and 1971 and numbered 0003 to 0008.
-Tank waggon 0006 ended up being cut up and used as a water tank for the ballast stand pipe located at the flash butt yard north of Bing.
+Comeng NSW also built six 82,000 litre fuel tank waggons between 1970 and 1971 numbered 0003 to 0008.
+Tank waggon 0006 ended up being cut up and used as a water tank for the ballast stand pipe located at the Flash Butt yard immediately north of Bing Siding.

-A further order with Comeng NSW in 1972 resulted in a further three tanks with a larger capacity of 113,000 litres and numbered 0010 to 0012.
+A further order with Comeng NSW in 1972 resulted in a further three tank waggons being built but with a larger capacity of 113,000 litres and numbered 0010 to 0012.

-Two further fuel tank waggons 0019 and 0020 both with a 82,000 litre capacity were originally operated by BP Australia and built by Comeng NSW in 1972, before being absorbed in the BHP fleet.
+Two further fuel tank waggons, numbered 0019 and 0020 both with an 82,000 litre capacity were originally operated by BP Australia and built by Comeng NSW in 1972, before being absorbed in the BHP fleet.

 Since delivery and final commissioning of the new QRRS tank fleet, in August 2015 the 17 original fuel tanks were scrapped.